exakat/php-dictionary/dictionary/trace.ini.rst

 A trace is the list of called functions during an execution.
 It lists all the code that was executed, and helps with debugging.

-In PHP, a trace is automatically calculated with an exception, or the function ``debug_backtrace()``.
+A trace is automatically calculated with an exception, or the function ``debug_backtrace()``.
 This shows the stack trace at the error point.

 Other tools, like xDebug or php-trace, build the callgraph over the execution of the whole code, not only on errors.